-Non-Qualified Deferred Compensation Plan
+Non-Qualified Deferred Compensation (NQDC) Plan Definition

 A non-qualified deferred compensation plan, also known as NQDC, is an agreement between two entities (usually employee and employer) to provide compensation at a later date.
 Qualified deferred compensation plans offer tax benefits, while non-qualified plans do not.

 When the requirements are met, the deferred compensation is referred to as qualified.
 Non-qualified deferred compensation is the term used when the established rules are not satisfied.
-Non-qualified plans do not provide the income tax benefits of qualified plans, but do offer other perks including flexibility in who qualifies for the plan.
+Non-qualified plans do not provide the income tax benefits of qualified plans but do offer other perks, including flexibility in who qualifies for the plan.

 Last Updated By